biom262/bnfo262-2024/BNFO262-Syllabus-2024.md

 <img width="759" alt="Screen Shot 2023-01-26 at 10 12 56 PM" src="https://user-images.githubusercontent.com/67065808/215021503-6b6d1ea7-6466-4f59-948e-6438da33b405.png">

 ## Will lectures be recorded?
-Lecture recordings for each week will be posted on Friday morning.
-You can find recordings of the lectures here: https://drive.google.com/drive/folders/1tzSEuG0XR0Jaz7Ilp7uiImW97z7IH55n
+Lecture recordings will be posted in Canvas after class (there may be a slight delay of a couple hours due to processing).

 Slides for each lecture will be attached to a README.md file within each module folder.

 ## When are office hours?
-Office hours usually take place via Zoom from 4-5 pm on Mondays.
-The zoom link will be shared internally with the class on our slack!
+Office hours usually take place via Zoom from DATE/TIME.
+The zoom link will be shared internally with the class on Canvas!

 Two Mondays this quarter will be holidays.
 During those weeks, office hours will be held on Wednesday at 4-5pm instead.
 This includes:
-> Wednesday: Jan 18th 4-5pm
+> Wednesday: Jan 17th 4-5pm
 >
-> Wednesday: Feb 22nd 4-5pm
+> Wednesday: Feb 20th 4-5pm

 ## Where can I access assignments?
 You will be able to find all homework assignments for this course on the github, in the `hw` directory.
 Exams materials will be shared via Gradescope.
 You will also be able to find all of the necessary materials for each assignment on the UCSD Jupyterhub (Data Science) Platform if you're officially enrolled.
 The Jupyterhub can be found here: https://datahub.ucsd.edu/hub/login